 Luther Memorial's Fellowship Hall serves as a polling place in Blacksburg during state and national elections.
 Find your polling place.

 The Wilderness Road Chorus presents barbershop-style musical harmony throughout the New River Valley.
-Rehearsals are held Mondays from 7 to 9:30 pm at Luther Memorial Lutheran Church.
+Rehearsals are held Mondays from 7 to 9:30 pm and Wednesdays from 4 - 5:30 pm at Luther Memorial Lutheran Church.
 If you are a woman, 16 years of age or older, and enjoy singing harmony, Wilderness Chorus needs you!
-Contact Jo Burroughs at (540) 998-0555 or e-mail Gail (email@example.com).
+Contact Jo Burroughs at (540) 998-0555 or e-mail Gail (firstname.lastname@example.org).

 The Funeral Consumers Alliance of the Virginia Blue Ridge (FCAVBR) is a part of the national Funeral Consumers Alliance, a nationwide non-profit organization whose purpose is to help you make informed end-of-life decisions.